Technigo/project-news-site/README.md

-## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

 ## News site: For this project I did a news site about what's new in the world of Hollywood.
 I used flexbox for the header and a css grid layout for the news articles.